Our partners in care

 It is important we know how carers and families think and feel about the services we provide to their loved ones and to make sure they are included and involved in care.

-There is lots of different ways carers and families can tell us about their experiences, includes concerns, compliments, and complaints.
+There are lots of different ways carers and families can tell us about their experiences, and this includes registering concerns, compliments and complaints.

 Visit our patient experience page for more information on how to do this.